I know it’s impossible I’ll ever meet Ryan Carson, but I’d love to.

 “Schedule cleared the last minute,” I admit.
 “Know what this dinner is about?”

 Her eyes spark with an emotion she quickly masks.
 Blaire intrigues me.
 Big, brown eyes and a heart-shaped face.
 A smile that can knock you over when she gives it to you.
-I found I like her mind, and as much as she might try to deny it, we both took pleasure in the constant verbal sparring.
+I found I like her mind, and as much as she might try to deny it, we both take pleasure in the constant verbal sparring.
 For whatever reason, around me, she has a short temper.
-And since she does, I immensely enjoyed seeing what could set her off.
+And since she does, I immensely enjoy seeing what could set her off.
 I make a habit of doing it on a regular basis.
-At least I know with her around, I’d never be bored.
+At least I know with her around, I’ll never be bored.